awsdocs/amazon-sns-developer-guide/doc_source/sns-using-identity-based-policies.md

 For more information about ARNs, go to [ARNs](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_Identifiers.html#Identifiers_ARNs) in *IAM User Guide*\.

 **Example**
-The following is an ARN for a topic named my\_topic in the us\-east\-2 region, belonging to AWS account 123456789012\.
+The following is an ARN for a topic named MyTopic in the us\-east\-2 region, belonging to AWS account 123456789012\.

 ```
-arn:aws:sns:us-east-2:123456789012:my_topic
+arn:aws:sns:us-east-2:123456789012:MyTopic
 ```

 **Example**
-If you had a topic named my\_topic in each of the different Regions that Amazon SNS supports, you could specify the topics with the following ARN\.
+If you had a topic named MyTopic in each of the different Regions that Amazon SNS supports, you could specify the topics with the following ARN\.

 ```
-arn:aws:sns:*:123456789012:my_topic
+arn:aws:sns:*:123456789012:MyTopic
 ```

 You can use \* and ? wildcards in the topic name\.
 For example, the following could refer to all the topics created by Bob that he has prefixed with `bob_`\.